 Currently the ceremony will be held remotely via Microsoft Teams.
 Ceremonies may be subject to cancellation at very short notice.

 The superintendent registrar will lead applicants through the oath or affirmation and the pledge and conclude the ceremony with the National Anthem.

-Citizenship is not conferred until the prospective citizen has participated in the making of the oath and pledge after which they will be presented with their certificate.
+Citizenship is not conferred until the prospective citizen has participated in the making of the oath or affirmation and pledge, after which they will be invited to book an appointment to collect their certificate.

 What do I need to bring with me

 A Citizenship ceremony is a formal occasion so please wear smart/formal day wear.